 Have questions?
 Click here to email our course counsellors.

 Cancer in Animals

 Cancer can be just as much of a problem in animals as it is in humans.
 It is important to an animal's wellbeing for you to understand the signs of cancer and the options for treatment.

 Cancer is an uncontrolled growth of abnormal cells.
 Some forms of cancer may be slow-growing and removable or ‘benign’.
 Other forms have the ability to spread to other sites in the body, which are often far from the original site, and are known as ‘malignant’.
 This happens when cancer cells enter the blood or lymph vessels and are then carried to other organs.
 There are many different types of cancer found in animals.
 Cancer can affect any area of the body and any body system.
 Cancers of the skin, lymph nodes, gastrointestinal tract, blood and bone are common in dogs.
 Cancer is one of the leading causes of death in companion animals such as dogs and cats.
 It is more common in animals that live 10 years or longer.

-Signs and Symptoms - Symptoms are often similar to those seen in human’s e.g. abnormal swellings, unexplained weight loss, lethargy/reluctance to exercise etc.
+Symptoms are often similar to those seen in human’s e.g. abnormal swellings, unexplained weight loss, lethargy/reluctance to exercise, decreased appetite, and more.